marchage/EncryptedAlbum/README.md

 - **macOS**: By default, encrypted media and metadata are stored under `~/Library/Application Support/SecretVault/` in the current user account.
 - **iOS**: Currently uses local Documents directory (iCloud Drive sync disabled for personal development teams).
-- You can optionally choose a custom vault folder (for example an iCloud Drive folder); the app then stores its encrypted vault inside a `SecretVault/` subfolder there.
+- Optionally choose a custom vault folder (for example an iCloud Drive folder); the app then stores its encrypted vault inside a `SecretVault/` subfolder there.
-- Encryption keys are derived from either the auto-generated password or your manual password.
+- Encryption keys are derived from either the auto-generated password or a manual password.
 - The app uses authenticated encryption (AES-256-GCM) so tampering with vault files is detected.
 - Losing or forgetting the password means the vault contents cannot be recovered.

 ## iCloud Sync

 **Note**: iCloud sync is currently turned off.
-The app works perfectly with local storage on each device - your vault stays secure but doesn't sync between devices.
+The app works perfectly with local storage on each device - the vault stays secure but doesn't sync between devices.

-If you want to enable syncing between your Mac and iPhone in the future, you'll need to update some settings in the code (see the Development Notes section below for technical details).
+Enabling syncing between Mac and iPhone in the future requires updating some settings in the code (see the Development Notes section above for technical details).

 ## License